jyane/twofingers-gesture/README.md

  event6   POINTER_SCROLL_FINGER   +2.901s       vert 0.00/0.0 horiz -5.27/0.0* (finger)
 ```

-twofingers-gesture parses the lines and checks vert / horiz values and if the action was like forward/backward swipe then maps to 'xdotool key ...` and executes it.
+twofingers-gesture parses the lines and checks vert / horiz values and if the action was like forward/backward swipe then maps to `xdotool key ...` and executes it.

 This logic eventualy converts swipe actions to keyboard inputs.